Main Street America Insurance: The Horan Review

 Considering Main Street’s Fortune 500 status within the AmFam group, its high industry ratings from AM Best, and the company’s charitable giving, one still has to weigh its policy offerings and ask:

-Is Main Street America Insurance Right for Me?
+Is Main Street America Insurance Suitable for Me?

 Good Fits

-Are you a small contractor whose line of business doesn’t require you or your employees to climb ladders?
-Have you been in business for at least three years?
-Main Street America may be a good fit for your commercial insurance needs.
+- Contractors whose line of business doesn't require employees to climb ladders and who have been in business for at least three years

 Not-so-Good Fits